Japan Self-Defense Forces: Establishment

 The Security Treaty Between the United States and Japan was signed on 8 September 1951 and came into force on 28 April 1952.
 While the treaty allowed the United States to maintain military bases in Japan, it did not obligate US forces to defend Japan should Japan come under attack.
-As left-wing protests in Japan remained a major concern to Japanese and American leaders alike, the treaty explicitly allowed US military forces based in Japan put down "internal riots and disturbances" in Japan.
-In addition, in mid-1952, the National Police Reserve was expanded to 110,000 men and named the "National Safety Forces."
+As left-wing protests in Japan remained a major concern to Japanese and American leaders alike, the treaty explicitly allowed US military forces based in Japan to put down "internal riots and disturbances" in Japan.
+In addition, in mid-1952, the National Police Reserve was expanded to 110,000 men and named the "National Safety Forces".
 Along with it, the Coastal Safety Force was moved to the National Safety Agency to start a de facto navy.

-(1) Aspiring sincerely to an international peace based on justice and order, the Japanese people forever renounce war as a sovereign right of the nation and the threat or use of force as means of settling international disputes.

-(2) In order to accomplish the aim of the preceding paragraph, land, sea, and air forces, as well as another war potential, will never be maintained.
-The right of belligerency of the state will not be recognized.

 Meanwhile, the Japanese government began a long and ongoing process of gradually reinterpreting Article 9 of the Japanese Constitution to allow greater and greater military capabilities, under the interpretation that Article 9 disallowed offensive warmaking capabilities but did not necessarily deny the nation the inherent right to self-defense.
 These reinterpretations were avidly encouraged by the government of United States, which hoped that by remilitarizing Japan would be able to take up more of the burden for its own self-defense.
 This reinterpretation of Article 9 cleared the way for the creation of a Defense Agency and the transformation of the National Security Force into a "Self-Defense Force" that would be a military in all but name.

 On 1 July 1954, the National Security Board was reorganized as the Defense Agency, and the National Security Force was reorganized afterwards as the Japan Ground Self-Defense Force (de facto post-war Japanese Army), the Coastal Safety Force was reorganized as the Japan Maritime Self-Defense Force (de facto post-war Japanese Navy), and the Japan Air Self-Defense Force (de facto post-war Japanese Air Force) was established as a new branch of JSDF.
-General Keizō Hayashi was appointed the first Chairman of the Joint Staff Council—professional head of the three branches.
+General Keizō Hayashi was appointed the first chairman of the Joint Staff Council—professional head of the three branches.
 The enabling legislation for this was the 1954 Self-Defense Forces Act (Act No. 165 of 1954).

 The Far East Air Force, U.S. Air Force, announced on 6 January 1955 that 85 aircraft would be turned over to the fledgling Japanese air force on about 15 January, the first equipment of the new force.